mongoose-os-apps/huzzah-featherwing/README.md

 To showcase the idiomatic use of Mongoose OS, we will to do the following:

-1. Write drivers for the ILI9341 and STMPE610 chips.
-We've taken the native ESP32 SPI driver and checked it in to `libs/lobo-spi/`.
-There's an implementation of STMPE610 driver in `libs/stmpe610/`, and finally, there's an implementation of ILI9341 in `libs/ili9341/`.
+1. Write drivers for the [ILI9341](https://github.com/pimvanpelt/ili9341-spi)
+    and [STMPE610](https://github.com/pimvanpelt/stmpe610-spi) chips.
+We've taken
+    the native Mongoose OS SPI driver as a base -- this way, this code will run on _any hardware target_ that Mongoose OS supports.
 1. Install an interrupt handler for the touch screen events.
 1. Install a PWM driver for the backlight.
 1. Install an ADC reader on GPIO35.